Rights and Responsibilities

 - Allow metadata information, e.g., bibliographic, abstract, and keywords, for their individual work to be openly available

-- Allow authors the right to reuse their figures in their own subsequent publications for which they have granted ACM copyright or license
+- Allow authors the right to reuse their figures in their own subsequent publications for which they have granted ACM copyright

 - Provide statistics for each journal, transaction, and newsletter on its average turn-around time and its current backlog of articles.